 We are most interested in individuals who want to make research contributions to our current priority areas.
 However, regardless of your background and the different areas listed there: if we believe that you can somehow do high-quality work relevant to s-risks (now or in the future), we are interested in supporting you with a grant.
 Please apply.
 We can work out the details together.

-Lukas Gloor is responsible for prioritization at the Center on Long-Term Risk, and coordinates our research with other organizations.
+Lukas Gloor is a senior researcher at the Center on Long-Term Risk, and coordinates our research with other organizations.
 He conceptualized worst-case AI safety, and helped coin and establish the term s-risks.
 Currently, his main research focus is on better understanding how different AI alignment approaches affect worst-case outcomes.

-Jonas Vollmer is the Co-Executive Director of the Center on Long-Term Risk where he is responsible for setting the strategic direction, management, as well as communications with the effective altruism community.
+Jonas Vollmer is the Head of EA Funds at the Centre for Effective Altruism.
+Previously, he was the Co-Executive Director of the Center on Long-Term Risk.
 He holds degrees in medicine and economics with a focus on health economics and development economics.
-He previously served on the boards of several charities, is an advisor to the EA Long-term Future Fund, and played a key part in establishing the effective altruism movement in continental Europe.
+He previously served on the boards of several charities and played a key part in establishing the effective altruism movement in continental Europe.

 - Grant decisions are made by a simple majority of the fund managers.